Wet Electrostatic Precipitators (WESP)

 Fine particulate, condensables, acid mist collection

-Dr. Frederick Cottrell developed the first wet ESP in 1907 to control sulfuric acid mist from a copper smelting process.
-Since that time WESP technology has become well-established around the world in both industrial and utility applications to remove sub-micron particulate, condensables and sulfuric acid (H2SO4) mist.
+Dr. Frederick Cottrell developed the first wet electrostatic precipitator in 1907 to control sulfuric acid mist from a copper smelting process.
+Since that time wet ESP technology has become well-established around the world in both industrial and utility applications to remove sub-micron particulate, condensables and sulfuric acid (H2SO4) mist.
 It is especially useful as a final polishing device in air pollution control systems where an upstream dry ESP, fabric filter or wet scrubber cannot capture the sub-micron particulate or acid mist due to its small size.

 When wet flue gas desulfurization (FGD) systems or wet scrubbers are used for sulfur control, wet ESPs have also proven to be effective in collecting H2SO4 and other condensables, along with fine particulates, reducing opacity concerns at the stack.

-In addition to reducing emissions and opacity from a stack, wet ESPs can be used to recover valuable product from a process gas.
+In addition to reducing emissions and opacity from a stack, wet electrostatic precipitators can be used to recover valuable product from a process gas.

 Collecting tubes are typically round, square or hexagonal.
 B&W’s expertise includes both plate and tubular designs.

-A WESP is typically installed after a wet FGD system in power utility applications or after a wet scrubber in an industrial or refinery application where the flue/process gas has been cooled to moisture saturation.
+A wet ESP can be integrated into the scrubber/absorber tower (c), or it can be located after the scrubber (d) where the flue/process gas has been cooled to moisture saturation.
 Once cooled, gaseous pollutants condense to form sub-micron aerosols that can be captured within the wet ESP.
-The WESP can be integrated into the scrubber/absorber tower, or it can be located after the scrubber.

 A complete wet ESP system typically includes the following components: